aartimadole/HR-Analytics-Dashboard-Power-BI-Project/README.md

 -Navigate between pages using buttons for a seamless experience

 📸 Dashboard Preview

 <img width="1040" height="565" alt="HR Analytics Dashboard" src="https://github.com/user-attachments/assets/df1d20e0-7f33-4d6d-b2a3-47de0a1a05b0" />

+🙌 Credits
+Created by AARTI MADOLE using Power BI and HR analytics best practices.
+Inspired by real-world HR datasets and business intelligence techniques.

+⭐ Feedback & Contributions
+If you find this project helpful, feel free to ⭐ star the repo and share your thoughts.
+Pull requests and suggestions are welcome!